gottalottarock/ClinicalTrials-data-search/README.md

   -s, --similarity
                         print similarity to the query for each result --debug
-                        -s + print word's weights in query, docs embaddings for each result
+                        -s + print word's weights in query, words' embeddings for each result
 ```

 Some additional configs can be changed in /ct_search/config.py, they described there.